An impassioned and irreverent argument for dismantling our cultural narratives around pregnancy.

 Belabored is really well-written.
 Lenz uses a combination of memoir and reportage to chronicle the many ways the deck is stacked against pregnant people in America.
 She covers the whole gestation, starting from perceived virginity or sexual availability of women through pregnancy and then post-pregnancy (the “fourth trimester”) as well as pregnancy loss.
 Lenz covered the historical aspects really well.
 She also made a real effort to cover racial disparities – Black women in American suffer from many times higher rates of complications and poor outcomes than white women – and LGBTQ+ issues in pregnancy and parenthood, since cis women are not the only uterus-owners who might carry a pregnancy (Lenz acknowledges the lack of inclusive language around pregnancy and motherhood as well).

 Lenz’s own memoir of pregnancy, birth, and motherhood is woven throughout this book, so the book is structured somewhat linearly around her own life.
 She’s given birth to two children, so writes from that experience, but also suffered a miscarriage and recounts how she is now working through the emotional fallout of a sexual assault in college.
 [Brief content warning: Lenz doesn’t pull her punches; if pregnancy loss, sexual assault, etc. are hard topics for you then make sure you take care of yourself while reading this book.]
 She tells her own story in a very powerful way.
 However, I thought that perhaps there could have been a stronger conclusion or presentation of issues facing pregnant people, parents, and etc to tie everything together.
 The research she did was very good, so her information is solid.
 (This might just be the scientist background talking.)

-Dear FTC: I received a review copy from the publisher.
+Dear FTC: I read a digital galley from the publisher via NetGalley.